Malivil/TTT-Randomat-20/README.md

 _randomat_upgrade_chooserole_ - Default: 1 - Whether the innocent should choose their new role.

 ## Bad Gas
-Drops random enabled grenades are random players feet on a configurable interval
+Drops random grenades (from the enabled types) at random players' feet on a configurable interval
 \
 \
 **ConVars**